 Customers and Contracts.
 We ship crude oil as a common carrier for several different types of customers, including crude oil producers and end users, such as refiners and marketing and trading companies, including our marketing affiliate.
 Published transportation tariffs filed with the FERC or the appropriate state agency serve as contracts to ship on our crude oil pipelines, and shippers nominate volumes to be transported up to a month in advance, with rates varying by origin, destination and product grade.
-We typically reserve at least 10% of the shipping capacity of our pipelines for spot shippers.
 Spot barrel movements on our pipelines generally ship at higher rates than those charged to committed shippers.
-Generally, we seek to secure long-term commitments to support our long-haul crude oil pipeline assets.
+Generally, we seek to secure commitments to support our long-haul crude oil pipeline assets.
 The majority of the capacity on our Longhorn pipeline is supported by take-or-pay commitments.
-At December 31, 2021, approximately 75% of the capacity of our Longhorn pipeline was subject to commitments with a weighted average remaining life of approximately six years.
+At December 31, 2022, approximately 80% of the capacity of our Longhorn pipeline was subject to commitments with a weighted average remaining life of approximately six years.
 Our Houston distribution system is generally not subject to long-term commitments.
-As of December 31, 2021, approximately 80% of our crude oil storage available for contract was under agreements with terms in excess of one year or that renew on an annual basis at our customers' option.
-The weighted average remaining life of our storage contracts was approximately three years as of December 31, 2021.
+As of December 31, 2022, approximately 75% of our crude oil storage available for contract was under agreements with terms in excess of one year or subject to annual renewal options.
+The weighted average remaining life of our storage contracts was approximately three years as of December 31, 2022.
 These agreements obligate the customer to pay for storage capacity reserved even if not used by the customer.
 Our BridgeTex and Saddlehorn joint ventures also have take-orpay customer commitments.
-At December 31, 2021, approximately 70% of the capacity of the BridgeTex pipeline was subject to commitments with a weighted average remaining life of four years.
-At December 31, 2021, approximately 80% of the capacity of the Saddlehorn pipeline was subject to commitments with a weighted average remaining life of five years.
-Additionally, we have a tolling agreement with one customer for the exclusive use of our condensate splitter in Corpus Christi, the initial term of which expires in 2023.
+At December 31, 2022, approximately 65% of the capacity of the BridgeTex pipeline was subject to commitments with a weighted average remaining life of three years.
+At December 31, 2022, approximately 80% of the capacity of the Saddlehorn pipeline was subject to commitments with a weighted average remaining life of four years.
+Additionally, we have a tolling agreement with one customer for the exclusive use of our condensate splitter in Corpus Christi, the term of which expires at the end of 2024.